 2.1 Job Impacts by Sector

-Table 3 shows the job impacts by detailed job category.
-As this table shows, the largest job impacts are with terminal operators, trucking firms, the railroads, members of the ILWU and with marine construction operations.
+Table 2 shows the job impacts by detailed job category.
+As this table shows, the largest job impacts are with terminal operators, trucking firms, the railroads, members of the ILWU and with shippers and consignees.